 You already know that Zara is all about breaking new frontiers in fashion.
 However, the brand is also a pioneer in setting new standards and records.
 Yep, it’s true.
 Here’s a list of stats to inspire every marketer.

-• Zara has 21 day policy for releasing new fashion designs to market
+- Zara has a 21-day policy for releasing new fashion designs to the market

-• An interesting Zara eCommerce case study shows the retail giant has grown its brand with little to no advertising, going out of its way to invest in prime real estate and opening flagship stores in popular and prime locations — making them neighbors to luxury brands such as Prada and Chanel.
+- An interesting Zara ecommerce case study shows the retail giant has grown its brand with little to no advertising, going out of its way to invest in prime real estate and opening flagship stores in popular and prime locations — making them neighbours to luxury brands such as Prada and Chanel.

 What you can take away:

-We encourage all eCommerce marketers to learn from Zara’s example.
-By combining an active, and not reactive marketing strategy with the latest big data technologies, the Zara brand had successfully created a marketing model where they can anticipate their consumers demand and react fast.
+We encourage all ecommerce marketers to learn from Zara’s example.
+By combining an active, and not reactive marketing strategy with the latest big data technologies, the Zara brand successfully created a marketing model where they can anticipate their consumer’s demand and react fast.
 Ortega’s passion for business, customer service and creativity is the stuff that makes legends.
 It proves that every marketer has the potential to grow their brands to new heights if they put their mind to it.